Discharge from day surgery

 Anti-inflammatory tablets can be taken at the same time as codeine phosphate and will improve your pain relief.

-You will be advised on the time your next dose is due.
+We will write down when your next dose is due.

 Some patients will be given codeine to have on top of their paracetamol and/or ibuprofen.
 If you should already be taking these regularly you should continue to do so, otherwise you do not have to take codeine.